Events

 The 9-day retreat in Lammi, Finland, exceeded all expectations for the 25 participants, and there was both a gold medal and a laurel wreath for the two instructors Ajahn Mudito and Ajahn Nitho.

 DNBF's former chairman Jon Endre Mørk and Nitho had to go to Oxford to meet and congratulate Venarable Canda, which has just established the first place for fully ordained women in the UK.
-There were both retreat teaching , a BBC interview, a walk along the Themes river and the opportunity to get to know the new center.
+There was both retreat teaching, BBC interviews, a walk along the Themes river and the opportunity to get to know the new center.

 We had more than 50 registered for the Venabu retreat in the spring of 2025, and since spring came early and Venabu was free of snow, there was also the opportunity for a trip and practice out in nature.
 You can also find the teaching here.